miha-isak/MTMM-THz-python/readme.md

 - Tolerance and abs_Tolerance - The algorithm stops if the variation in population energies (standard deviation) is small enough, specifically when it’s less than or equal to $abs\_tolerance + tolerance * |mean\ energy|$

+- workers - how many threads are being used by optimizer (-1 for all threads)

 You can also add your own data to the Data folder if needed.
 To do this:
 1. Create a JSON file similar to the existing ones.
 You can add or remove layers by editing the thickness and refractive index values as needed.
 2. Include two time-domain data files (as .txt files):